travlr-archived/CodeDepot/README.rst

 An end-user of software might have thought of how hard it is to get familiar with a software product or that the documentation and help system are simply not much help.
-They might have wished for a feature they needed to be available or that the there are too many features packed into the product.
+They might have wished for a feature they needed to be available or that the there were too many features packed into the product.
 Small business owners may find navigating the obstacle course of software system selection and integration impossible for mere mortals.
 Software engineers may have thought of many areas of foolishness that surround their